Amend Your Tax Return

 Currently, taxpayers have three years from the original date of the return (or two years from when the taxes were paid if that is later) to amend a return.
-For example, on a 2019 return filed April 15th, 2020, the opportunity to amend it ends April 15, 2023.
+For example, on a 2012 return filed in April of 2023, the opportunity to amend it ends in April, 2026.

 If the error was a failure to claim a credit or missed deduction on the original filing, the taxpayer must decide if they want to invest the time to amend the return.
 However, if the error was failing to report income, filing under the wrong status, or other errors minimizing the original amount of taxes due, the individual is advised to seriously consider amending the return, as these mistakes are likely to trigger an audit.

 Taxpayers who wish to take steps towards updating a return must file a 1040X Form (amending document for personal taxes).
 Amended returns are now available via E-file and since 2021 can be electronically submitted, Prior to 2021, the amended returns had to be printed and mailed in.
 To amend a return that you prepared on this website you will need to first login to your account.
 Once you access the previously prepared return you will need to select the option to make corrections.
 When you select this, you can edit, add or even delete information on the return you previously prepared.
 When you are finished, you can select to file your amended return.

 If you plan to amend a return here are a few notes for your reference: